 and listening to the other rangers do their programs, was what

 constitutes “training” in the off-season.
 Later this month, there would be official training for the new “interps” arriving – I would sit in on

 some of that as well.

 Spring adventures in the petrified forest include wind - it is ferocious at times – the late afternoon programs at Puerco had me gasping for air, and occasionally chewing dust.

 In a weak moment I splurged and ordered a Kindle, which arrived last week.
 Kindles are a wonderful thing to have on your rv adventure!
-Of course, I no longer have the excuse of no room in the RV, so I’m tempted to buy more books than I really can afford.
-The Kindle is great though and very easy to read.
+Of course, I no longer had the excuse of no room in the RV, so was tempted to buy more books than I really could afford.
+The Kindle was great though and very easy to read.
 Later on this year, I will be able to download books from the library as well.
 Now, if I could just figure out a way to load all of the books presently taking up space in my rv onto this wonderful Kindle.

 Add yellow-headed blackbirds to my bird list for my adventures in the petrified forest.
 They arrived a couple of weeks ago and seem to hang out in one of the big trees near our RV sites - beautiful bright gold heads and breasts, the rest of the body and the beak black except one white bar on the underside of wings.